 Arriving at our destinations in life requires that we know exactly where we are going.
 That is why experts always advise us to set goals.

 Goals are like a compass; they point us in the direction we need to go.
 Our goals inform our actions and determine our associations.
-But as important as having a goal is, it can also become a trap if the goal is too intimidating and seem far out of our reach.
+But as important as having a goal is, it can also become a trap if the goal is too intimidating and seems far out of our reach.

 When it comes to reaching your weight loss goal, you have to be willing to take baby steps.
 Many of us want to make giant strides, but life’s successes are in the small victories we win daily.